Annette Robertson

-Annette Robertson (born 1940) is an English film and television actress.
+Annette Robertson (born 1940) is an English former film and television actress.

+Career

 She appeared in several films in her early twenties, including A Kind of Loving (1962), Spare the Rod and The Young Ones (both 1961), appearing with Cliff Richard in the latter.
 She played Fran in the British film The Party's Over (1965).

 From 1962 up to the mid 1980s, Robertson worked regularly in television, appearing in series such as Coronation Street, No Hiding Place and Doctor Who.
-She last appeared onscreen in 1988, in an episode of Boon.
+She last appeared onscreen in 1988, in an episode of Boon, after which she left the acting industry.

+Personal life

 From 1962 to 1964, she was married to actor John Hurt.